 For more information please contact Byers at email@example.com

-The Clinical Neuroscience & Research Experience (CNR-X) International will be an immersion experience for high achieving, high school students, many of whom are likely to attend highly competitive U.S. colleges.
+The Clinical Neuroscience & Research Experience (CNR-X) International is an immersion experience for high achieving high school students from China, many of whom are likely to attend highly competitive U.S. colleges.
 All students who successfully finish the experience will receive a certificate of completion from the Stanford Department of Psychiatry and Behavioral Sciences.
 The curriculum will cover a wide and diverse spectrum of topics in neuroscience, psychiatric disorders, research in psychiatry, psychological and social aspects of behavioral sciences.
 The experience is structured around five key themes of instruction, described below:

 - Neuroscience and Neuroscience Research

-Study various fundamentals and theories of neuroscience and behavioral science, and research in these fields (prerequisite: knowledge of the “Brain Facts Book” from the Society for Neuroscience will be assumed).
+Study various fundamentals and theories of neuroscience and behavioral science, and research in these fields (Knowledge of the “Brain Facts Book” from the Society for Neuroscience will be assumed).